Oncotaxel Injection

 Baseline Neutrophil Counts Below Threshold Levels

-Patients presenting with baseline neutrophil counts below 1,500 cells/mm³ must not receive Oncotaxel.
+Patients presenting with a baseline neutrophil count below 1,500 cells/mm³ should not receive Oncotaxel.
 Treatment under these conditions significantly heightens the risk of life-threatening infections and sepsis.

 Severe Hepatic Impairment